reymon359/how-to-live/advices/Listen to your body/index.md

 ---
 # Listen to your body

-Our bodies have evolved to give us signals to take care of it.
-If you are hungry, eat.
-If you are tired, rest.
-And the opposite, for example if you are no longer hungry don't keep eating.
+Our bodies give us signals to take care of it.
+For example, if you feel hungry, eat and if you feel tired, rest.

 If you feel sick, take care of yourself and go to a doctor.

 Your mind is part of your body, therefore listen to it too.
+If doing something gives you headaches or makes you feel bad, stop doing it.

 ## Quotes